ylmazahmt/itucsdb1626/docs/user/member3.rst

         **Edit Page**

-* New comment content to for changing old one.
+* New City content to for changing old one.

 * 'Edit' button submit changes to database.